-- 4. Acceptable quality lab reports (greater than 50% of the lab grade) will be required for all completed lab experiments scheduled for your lab group.
-If you fail your first lab report, you will be able to rewrite it for a passing grade.
-Subsequently failed lab reports will result in the overall failing grade of the entire course. - 5.
-You are expected to have read the procedures and to understand the reactions and apparatus before starting an experiment.
-Before you begin an experiment, obtain the TA's approval. - 6.
-If you finish a part of your scheduled lab experiment ahead of time, or in cases where an experimental procedure calls for allowing a reaction to reflux or stand until the next laboratory period, ask your TA for permission to use the time to proceed with the lab further, or to catch up with unfinished earlier experiments (e.g. spectroscopy). - 7.
+- 5. You are expected to have read the procedures and to understand the reactions and apparatus before starting an experiment.
+Before you begin an experiment, obtain the TA's or instructor's approval. - 6.
 This class offers the student a unique opportunity to work with instruments that are commonly used in many research and industrial laboratories.
-This equipment is very sensitive and not necessarily designed for the multiple-user mode necessary for this class.
+This equipment is sensitive and not necessarily designed for the multiple-user mode necessary for this class.
 The instruments are prone to breakdown and expensive to repair.
 We ask, therefore, that everyone takes good care of the instruments.
 Cleaning the spills of chemical in the vicinity of the equipment and the instrument itself is especially important.
-Consult your TA if unsure about the proper cleaning technique for a particular instrument (e.g.: an analytical balance, a sample compartment of a spectrometer, etc.) You will be graded on lab techniques, which involves making sure that the instrument is in the proper condition before, during and after its use.
-If complaints occur from subsequent groups, you may lose part or all of your lab performance grades.
+Consult your TA if unsure about the proper cleaning technique for a particular instrument (e.g.: an analytical balance, a sample compartment of a spectrometer, etc.) - 7.
+Relevant notes should be written for each lab are to be kept in a bound, ruled notebook that makes carbonless copies.
+Data are to be entered in the notebook at the time they are obtained. - 8.
+Each lab grade will also include the Lab Performance component (to be assigned by the TAs).
+When evaluating your Lab Performance, the TAs will consider the following questions: - I. Were the students well prepared for the lab in terms of their understanding of theoretical concepts and experimental techniques employed in the lab? - II.
+Were the students efficient with their time by communicating with each other, splitting up tasks, and taking initiative to perform procedure steps? - III.
+Did the students implement all lab procedures with the required care and following proper safety protocols? - IV.
+Did the students maintain a clean working space throughout the lab and after the lab?